Hawaii Trip Length: 9 Days

 Meet your GIVE guides and fellow volunteers at the airport, and then head to our accommodations (~1.5-hour-drive) near the Waipi’o Valley Lookout, overlooking the Pacific Ocean in the distance!
 That evening, we’ll dive into the details of the journey ahead during our group orientation.

 Trip Commencement: Upon meeting your GIVE guides at Kona International Airport.

-After breakfast, hike into the Waipi’o Valley to take part in volunteer projects and educational programs designed to revitalize and advance indigenous Kanaka Maoli cultural knowledge and land stewardship.
+Visit Waipi’o Valley to take part in volunteer projects and educational programs designed to revitalize and advance indigenous Kanaka Maoli cultural knowledge and land stewardship.
 As a volunteer, you will learn the historical and cultural significance of this sacred valley, while helping to malama ʻāina (care for the land) by planting indigenous and native plants.
-We’ll then hike through lush rainforest and terraced taro paddies on our way to the black sands of Waipi’o beach for a relaxed afternoon.
+After work, we’ll be heading into historic honoka’a town for a chance to support local businesses.

 All good things must come to an end, but these memories and friendships will be with you forever.
-Say goodbye to your fellow volunteers and head back to the mainland or onto your next adventure!
+Enjoy some free time to shop and explore in Kona Town before flying back to the mainland or onto your next adventure!

 Trip End: When your GIVE guides drop you off at Kona International Airport.